 #2 Run it like a profit center not a sales office

-Many advisors run their businesses down by running them like sales offices.
+Many people run their financial advisor profitability down by running them like sales offices.
 This happens when success is defined by things like the number of appointments you have.
 Or even the number of clients you have without giving any thought to whether or not at the end of the day you are making money.

 There’s a lot more to running a business than just hitting a sales goal.
 But that’s the mentality that we have in this profession and it’s largely because that’s the environment that the vendors create.
 What’s in their best interest isn’t necessarily what’s in the advisor’s best interest.
 Even if you love your vendors, understand that they have goals that are completely different from yours.